tyeth/TapoP100/README.md

 # The P110 has all the same basic functions as the plugs and additionally allow for energy monitoring.
-p110.getEnergyUsage()  # Returns dict with all of the energy usage of the connected plug
+p110.getEnergyUsage()  # Returns dict with all of the energy usage of the connected plug p110.getEnergyData(1706825847, 1708643847, MeasureInterval.DAYS) # Returns power consumption per day since 1st Feb 24
 ```

+If you call `getEnergyData` function, power consumption could be collected per `HOURS`, `DAYS` or `MONTHS` interval.
+The start timestamp is ([most probably](https://github.com/fishbigger/TapoP100/pull/87#issuecomment-1565334341)) rounded to the midnight, the first day of month or the first of January based on interval.

 ## Contributing